01 of 10

 07 of 10

 Pull the twisted syrup to make a long, even rope about 1/2 inch in diameter.
 Continue to repeat the folding, twisting, and pulling pattern as long as the syrup is supple.
 You will notice that it will get firmer and the texture changes to glossy, pearly, and opaque.Continue to 8 of 10 below.

 08 of 10

-When the syrup has reached a point where it is becoming difficult to pull, fold it in two and then fold it again, for a 4-strand horseshoe design.
-Gently twist the four strands together.Continue to 9 of 10 below.
+When the syrup has reached a point where it is becoming difficult to pull, fold it in two and then fold it again, creating a four-strand horseshoe design.
+Gently twist the strands together.Continue to 9 of 10 below.

 09 of 10

 Pull the four-strand candy one final time, gently twisting as you pull, to make a long, thin, and even rope.Continue to 10 of 10 below.